 If you recently landed your first freelance logo design contract, you must be one of the luckiest designers in the freelance market.
 It’s never easy to get one, and so, kudos for making it there.
 However, that’s not the end of the journey for you.
 As a freelancer, there’s quite a lot to be done as you work on the project.

-Apart from showing how much the client needs to pay, your logo design invoice reflects your business personality.
+Apart from showing how much the client needs to pay, your logo design invoice template reflects your business personality.
 So, don’t just make it look plain.
 Even though it will still give you your pay, the client may find it a bit blunt, and that’s the last thing you’d want.

-Therefore, make sure your logo design invoice reflects your brand – your color theme, company logo, etc. You can do this from scratch, but it’s much easier to work with a template.
+Therefore, make sure your logo design invoice sample reflects your brand – your color theme, company logo, etc. You can do this from scratch, but it’s much easier to work with a template.

-On top of making your logo design invoice look attractive, make sure it’s easy to read and understand.
+On top of making your logo design invoice example look attractive, make sure it’s easy to read and understand.
 No one enjoys squinting over minute fonts, and neither is your client.
 Therefore, use a readable font size.

 Money matters are so sensitive.
 Remember, as much as you’ve worked for it, it’s not proper to demand it.
 Your client may not take this kindly.
 Therefore, be mindful of your language.
-Your logo design invoice should be carefully worded with the right language to avoid any instances of disrespect.
+Your logo design invoice example should be carefully worded with the right language to avoid any instances of disrespect.

 Be as polite and respectful as you can in expressing your demands.
 In case you need more clarification on this, check out logo design invoice samples available online.
 At least you’ll have an idea of how to go about it.